home-assistant/addons/matter_server/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

-1. If it's the first time you install an Add-on from this repository, Home Assitant will ask you to add the 'addons-development' repository.
-Click "Add" to add the repository.
 1. Click the "Install" button to install the add-on.

 ## How to use